Shawn Ireland Pottery

 The clay I mix by hand is a blend of ingredients from North Carolina and Georgia.
-Twenty five percent of the body is local red earthenware.
+Thirty percent of the body is local red earthenware.
 The nontoxic glazes, which melt at 2300 degrees, are composed primarily of these local ingredients: feldspar, silica, red clay, kaolin and ash from my woodstove.
 Other more processed materials are mixed with these.

 The pots are fired in a two chambered kiln fueled with wood which is salvaged from burn piles at a nearby sawmill.
 The combination of wood flame and ash, which melts into the clay and glaze, can produce colors and surfaces reminiscent of objects found in nature.
 Like these objects, wood fired pots can look similar to each other but never identical.
 This unpredictability and variation makes every kiln load a new opportunity to explore.

 1990-1995 Attended 25 pottery and painting workshops at Penland School of Crafts.
-1993-1995 lived at Penland as part of the CORE STUDENT work exchange program.

 In 1991, after a two month workshop with Will Ruggles & Douglass Rankin, I fell in love with clay and fire and was determined to be a wood fire potter.